juanpisuribe13/FuckEveryROBLOXUsername/README.md

 ## FAQ

-#### Why 2 million usernames and why tweet it every 60 seconds?
+#### Question: Why 2 million usernames and why tweet it every 60 seconds?
-If i did it every 15 minutes, I would only have 100k users in 3/4 years.
+Answer: If i did it every 15 minutes, I would only have 100k usernames in 3/4 years.
 My goal is to do it with a high quantity of usernames possible that will finish in 3/4 years.

+#### Question: Why not pick between the IDs 1 to the last ID?
+Answer: I want to stay relevant; most (if not ALMOST all) relevant usernames are after the ID 10.000.000.
+If there's demand however, I can change the maximum ID to 2 billion (or the latest one).

+#### Question: Isn't 2 million usernames a small quantity?
+Answer: Yeah.
+If there is enough demand after it reaches 2 million usernames, this bot will still be running until an event happens, like lack of funds to keep the bot up.

+#### Question: Where is the bot hosted?
+Answer: Amazon Web Services using the instance type t2.micro.
+I could use an RPi to host it for free but my electricity service's pricing scheme is really weird that if I host it 24/7 on the RPi bills will come really expensive, so I can't.

-#### Why did you do this?
+#### Question: Why did you do this?
-i was bored
+Answer: i was bored

-#### your code is horrible lol
+#### Question: Your code is horrible man
-If you think it is feel free to send a pull request then, I'll see if I'll accept it.
+Answer: If you think it is feel free to send a pull request on GitHun, I'll see if I'll accept it